TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

    * :ref:`TypoScript: flexform <t3tsref:data-type-gettext-flexform>`

+.. index:: pair: Flexforms; Fluid
 .. _read-flexforms-fluid:

-How to Access FlexForms From Fluid
+How to access flexForms from fluid
 ----------------------------------

 If you are using an Extbase controller, FlexForm settings can be read from within a Fluid template using